 The IRS is required to send you a notice letting you know that it filed its notice of Federal tax lien.

 If you did not get the notice in the mail, you may become aware of the IRS tax lien when you attempt to sell your real estate or your vehicles.
-The IRS tax lien places a cloud on the legal title, which means you cannot live up to your contractual agreement to deliver marketable title on the specified sale closing date.
+The IRS tax lien places a cloud on the legal title, which means you cannot live up to your contractual agreement to deliver a marketable title on the specified sale closing date.

 To avoid breach of contract claims you may have to act quickly to have the IRS tax lien removed.
 An experienced tax attorney can negotiate with the IRS to have the IRS tax lien removed or lifted.

 And There are IRS Estate Tax Liens

 IRS estate tax liens warrant special attention.
 The IRS estate tax lien frequently causes problems for taxpayers who are serving as the personal representatives or executors of a family or loved one’s estate.